 Whether you’re a seasoned Apex Legends player or you’re jumping in for the first time, it’s understandable that you want to keep track of your stats.
 There are ways of keeping tabs in-game, but the range of trackers is not exhaustive.
 As such, many people turn to an Apex Legends tracker to keep tabs on wins, kills, how they are generally progressing in the game, and how their skills compare to our players’ – statistics that aren’t offered in-game.

 The final stat that players want to track is how many Apex Packs they have opened.
-That’s because every pack has a minuscule chance of rewarding you with Heirloom Shards, which unlock a coveted cosmetic for one of your favourite Apex Legends characters.
+That’s because every pack has a minuscule chance of rewarding you with Heirloom Shards, which unlock a coveted cosmetic for one of your favorite Apex Legends characters.
 However, you are guaranteed Heirloom Shards in your 500th pack if you haven’t unlocked one already, hence why people want to keep track of how many they have opened.
-And as a bonus, we’ve included an Apex Legends dev tracker and an Apex Legends Twitch tracker, too.
+As a bonus, we’ve included an Apex Legends dev tracker and an Apex Legends Twitch tracker, too.

 Here are our favourite Apex Legends trackers:

-Best overall Apex Legends tracker for Wins, kills, and more
+Best overall Apex Legends tracker for wins, kills, and more

 The tracker over at Tab Stats is pretty exhaustive, and we’d expect nothing less.
-Tab Stats tracks statistics in 9 different games, including Valorant, Rainbow Six Siege, and Call of Duty: Warzone, so they’ve had a lot of practise.
+Tab Stats tracks statistics in nine different games, including Valorant, Rainbow Six Siege, and Call of Duty: Warzone, so they’ve had a lot of practise.

 To use their system, simply go to the Tab Stats Apex Legends Tracker page and type in your username.
 Make sure to select whether you play on PC, Xbox, or PlayStation (unfortunately, there’s currently no option for tracking stats on your Nintendo Switch account) and click search.
 Select your name from the list and you’ll be able to see how many kills you have, how many wins you’ve achieved, and break things down by which legends you did it with.